sdziallas/comp55/docs/labs/10-Timer.md

 To get started, you can create a blue square on the left side of the screen and use it as the launcher for the red balls.
 Once you have added the launcher to the screen, you can easily move it using the keyboard keys.
-Similar to Mouse Listeners, you can define a method for KeyPressed that moves the launcher up or down based on the keys input given by the player.
+Like Mouse Listeners, you can define a method for `keyPressed` that moves the launcher up or down based on the keys input given by the player.

 (Hint: ```keyCode``` for up arrow key is ```VK_UP``` and for down arrow key is ```VK_DOWN```)